yvonneyx/responsive-travel-website/README.md

-# responsive-travel-website
-Responsive Travel Website Design Using HTML CSS and JavaScript

 # Responsive Travel Website 🌊

 Here just copied project learnt from youtube.
 The goal is to get familar with HTML/CSS/JS.
 Watch the whole tutorial on [Youtube](https://www.youtube.com/watch?v=YzRDHxbw1RU&feature=youtu.be).